mlavi/hugo/content/post/personal/us-sedition-president-censure-and-impeachment.md

 The other concerning problem is that 100+ Republican Congress Representatives continue to object to the Election, maintaining election fraud claims with no evidence.
 While some backed down from objecting when Congress resumed on Wednesday, because continuing that thread could lead to further sedition, many have not.

-Make no mistake, all this subterfuge and chaos is designed to weaken US citizens, our democracy, and our Constitution.
+Make no mistake, all this subterfuge and chaos is designed to weaken United States citizens, our democracy, and our Constitution.
 It's horrible that a minority of citizens are trying to rebuke a voting majority of citizens at the behest of this President, they are willing participants in undermining their own and our collective fortune, peace, and country.
 The appropriate authorities (the FBI and Congress) need to prosecute the rioters and those who supported them, including the Capitol Police and Congress people, for violent sedition while Congress impeaches and the Administration censures the President.
 I will hold objecting Republicans responsible at every election, I won't forget Wednesday every time I vote in Texas.